Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <codeblock id="01_23">
 </codeblock>

-For the attribute *Spicy*, 176 values are less than or equal to 1, 24 lie bteween 1 and 2: it seems that our *product space* composed of perfumes is not spicy at all.
+For the attribute *Spicy*, 176 values are less than or equal to 1, 24 lie between 1 and 2: it seems that our *product space* composed of perfumes is not spicy at all.

 Let's visualize the *Spicy* attribute by using a two dimensional graph, where the *x-axis* correspond to the values taken by the scores and the *y-axis* to their respective number of occurrences.
 To represent this so-called *histogram*, we will first use the `hist()` function.
 The basic input is the sequence of values you want to represent, as for the `boxplot()` function.